jeremytammik/tbc/a/1666_bim360_samples_msg.md

 --->

-### BIM360 and Forge for AEC Samples and the Real Message
+### BIM360 and Forge for AEC Real Message and Samples

 As I pointed out in
 the [overview of Forge for AEC and BIM360](http://thebuildingcoder.typepad.com/blog/2018/06/forge-for-aec-and-bim360-overview.html),